Wood sorrel

 Background

-Wood sorrel is a plant.
-The whole flowering plant is used to make medicine.
+Wood sorrel (Oxalis acetosella) is a flowering plant.
+The whole plant is traditionally used to make medicine.

 Special Precautions & Warnings:

-Blood-clotting (coagulation) problems: Chemicals in wood sorrel can make blood clot too fast.
+Blood-clotting problems: The oxalic acid in wood sorrel can make the blood clot too fast.

 Stomach or intestinal disorders: Wood sorrel can irritate the lining of the stomach and intestines and might make ulcers worse.

-Kidney disease: The oxalic acid crystals in wood sorrel can damage the kidney and make existing kidney disease worse.
+Kidney disease: The oxalic acid crystals in wood sorrel can damage the kidney and make kidney disease or kidney stones worse.

 Effectiveness